 The network tab is designed to show the resources and files initialized in order to load the page you’re attempting to view.
 Generally, the developer tools need to already have been opened in order for the Network tab to provide information.
 If the tab wasn’t opened, you can simply refresh the page after accessing the Network tab.

-Please Note: This tab is identified as Net in Firefox, and is only available in version 9 and later for Internet Explorer.
+Please Note: This tab is identified as Net in Firefox.

-Now that you’re familiar with your web browser console, you’ve got one more tool to help you customize, improve, and troubleshoot your Docebo LMS.
+Now that you’re familiar with your web browser console, you’ve got one more tool to help you customize, improve, and troubleshoot your platform.